-Once extracted, how does oil and gas become the resin that will eventually be the plastic we use in our daily lives?
+Sharon Lavigne, 2021 Goldman Prize Awardee from RISE St. James and Diane Wilson from San Antonio Bay Estuarine Waterkeeper have stepped up the fight for environmental justice against the plastic production boom on the Gulf Coast of the United States.
+Once extracted, how does oil and gas become the products, part of the plastic production boom poisoning environmental justice communities?
 Then we buy these products, the social and environmental justice issues are covered up by cool marketing campaigns.
 This is PART TWO of a special seven-part series, called, “The Plastic Plague: Connecting the Dots between Extraction, Inequity, and Pollution.”
 Check out Part 1 – Part 3 – Part 4 – Part 5 – Part 6 – Part 7

 Sharon Lavigne speaks on how her community has suffered from nearby petrochemical facilities and how they are fighting back.